katlande/MERFISH_Cropping/README.md

 * Sanity checking: if you are unsure what transformations to apply, identify an area with a distinct shape (e.g., along a tissue edge), and play around with polygon overlays using various transformation options until you find one that matches perfectly.

 * The x & y coordinates in Seurat object metadata are the same as those used for image boundary l/r & b/t values.
 However, note that Seurat's ImageDimPlot() swaps the x & y coordinates for plotting.
-Hence, any "x" and "y" values supplied to the Crop() function will actually by the b/t and l/r limits, respectively.
+Hence, any "x" and "y" values supplied to the Crop() function will actually be the b/t and l/r limits, respectively.